mantidproject/documents/Design/VATES/MantidHorace/syntax-proposal.md

 # Contributors

-Contributors in no particular order.
 These are people who have provided groundwork for the proposed syntax.

 | Contributor        | Facility           |
 | ------------- |:-------------:|